genarocolusso/LoadJobInterview/README.md

 # Shipment List Challenge

-First of all, we’d like to thank you for choosing Loadsmart.
-As a next step in the recruitment process, we have an exercise for you.

-This is an opportunity to demonstrate your front end skills.
-Just be clear and do it to the best of your ability - the faster you complete it, of course, the quicker we can move forward.

 ## Goal

 Your goal is to create a web app that allows users to see the details of a shipment from a list.
 Check the wireframes at the bottom of the page for reference.